nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples:**
 - `find S560123` — Finds any customers with the postal code "560123".
-- `find S560` — Finds any customers with postal codes starting with "560".
+- `find S560` — Finds any customers with postal codes containing "560".

 #### Simultaneous Search with Multiple Criteria